Home • Welcome to ALSO!

 • Top of Page

-[NCCUSL Text] [Summary] [Legislative Activity] This act assures that key interpretations of a state's law are made by the state's own highest court, by empowering the court to answer questions certified to it by a federal court, an appellate court of another state, or courts of Canada and Mexico.
+This act (which in some states might be designated as a rule) assures that key interpretations of a state’s law are made by the state’s own highest court, by empowering the court to answer questions certified to it by a federal court, an appellate court of another state, or courts of Canada and Mexico.
+(The designation was changed to “Rule” in the 1995 revision.)

 Maryland: Md.
 Code, Cts. & Jud.
 Proc. art., § 12-601 et seq.